shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## News
 📣 **Ongoing:** Our lab is expanding!
 Several openings for highly motivated master's/PhD students and postdocs.
-Please send your CV for enquiries.
-We regret that only shortlisted candidates will be contacted.
-Thanks for your understanding.
 <br>
 📣 **February 2026:** Two preprints were posted: [Is Flow Matching Just Trajectory Replay for Sequential Data?](https://arxiv.org/abs/2602.08318) and [A Kinetic-Energy Perspective of Flow Matching](https://www.arxiv.org/abs/2602.07928).
 <br>